Rights Respecting School

 Rights are fully integrated into planning, learning and teaching and we hold parent and community events with a Rights or Global goals twist to spread the word.

-Our pupils are very aware that some children in the world are being denied their basic rights and this has helped children appreciate what they have.
-They are aware of the work of various children’s charities and choose a local, national and international cause to support each year.
+Our pupils are very aware that some children in the world are being denied their basic rights and this has helped develop empathy, understanding and has begun to transform the way that children see themselves as global citizens.
+As a school, we select a local, national and international causes to support each year.
+More recently, we have expanded on this by taking action for change.

 Report a Glow concern